arcalot/arcalot.github.io/docs/arcaflow/workflows/expressions.md

   `Here's an apostrophe and "embedded quotes".`
 ```

-> [!TIP]
->
+!!! tip
-> - The `!expr` tag indicates to the YAML processor that the value is an Arca _expression_.
+    - The `!expr` tag indicates to the YAML processor that the value is an Arca _expression_.
-> - The vertical bar (`|`) causes the YAML processor to pass the contents of the string without modification.
+    - The vertical bar (`|`) causes the YAML processor to pass the contents of the string without modification.
-> - Newlines within the expression are included in the string; the hyphen (`-`) after the vertical bar causes the
+    - Newlines within the expression are included in the string; the hyphen (`-`) after the vertical bar causes the
       trailing newline to be omitted from the end of the string.
-> - The backticks cause Arca's expression processing to use the string verbatim, thus the embedded quotes don't require
+    - The backticks cause Arca's expression processing to use the string verbatim, thus the embedded quotes don't require
       escapes.
 (The backticks are not included in the expression value.)

 ### Integer numbers